Sunday, July 29, 2018

 Scrapbook in the Collection of the Library at

-The Portland Lewiston Interurban (PLI) operations served the communities between Lewiston, Maine, and Portland, Maine, through Auburn, Danville, New Gloucester, Gray, West Cumberland, and West Falmouth, came to an end eighty-five years ago.
+The Portland Lewiston Interurban (PLI) operations served the communities between Lewiston, Maine, and Portland, Maine, through Auburn, Danville, New Gloucester, Gray, West Cumberland, and West Falmouth, ended eighty-five years ago.
 Since 1933, the thirty miles of the PLI right-of-way (row) from Fairview Junction in Auburn to Deering Junction in Portland has been slipping away to the inevitable.
 Mother Nature and Progress.
-Yes, there are some vestiges remaining in the communities between Auburn and West Falmouth, former brick substations have been repurposed in Danville, Gray, and West Falmouth, and there are sections of the row that are clearly visible if one knows what to look for and where, but make no mistake, as time passes, those vestiges are seen more for what they are now and not for what they were.
+Yes, several vestiges remain in the communities between Auburn and West Falmouth, former brick substations have been repurposed in Danville, Gray, and West Falmouth, and there are sections of the row that are clearly visible if one knows what to look for and where, but make no mistake, as time passes, those vestiges are seen more for what they are now and not for what they were.

 July 15, 2018 - the same overpass.
 PWM

 Starting with the years of its construction, 1910 through 1914, continuing during its nineteen years of service carrying more than seven million passengers, and ending in 1933, the Portland-Lewiston Interurban changed the communities it served.
 There is a story to tell, a story that is more than statistics; like passenger and mileage count, electrical output, tonnage carried by the freight service, or specifications of the vehicles that operated on the line.
-The PLI changed the lives of the people that lived in the communities served by the PLI.
-People that owned property the row passed through, people that were passengers, and the people that worked for the "The Finest and Fastest Electric Railroad in All of New England."
+The PLI changed the lives of the people who lived in the communities served by the PLI.
+People who owned property the row passed through, people who were passengers, and the people who worked for the "The Finest and Fastest Electric Railroad in All of New England."

 September 7, 2017 - the same overpass.
 PWM